Hum Hain Rahi Pyar Ke: Plot

-Vyjayanti is reunited with her father, who disapproves of her marrying anyone outside the Iyer clan.
+Vyjayanti is finally reunited with her father, who disapproves of her marrying anyone outside the Iyer clan.
 All the factory workers, Rahul's colleagues, and the children ask him to allow Rahul and Vyjayanti to marry.
-With so much persistence, he accepts and Vyjayanti and Rahul are married in a South Indian ceremony.
+He continues to stand by his decision until Natarajan himself supports the couple, eventually leading Iyer to accept Rahul and Vyjayanti's marriage on the condition that they would marry in a South Indian ceremony.
+The movie ends with Rahul's marriage to Vyjayanti.